TurboRx/CSS-Gradient-Generator/README.md

    git commit -m "Your message"
    git push origin feature/your-feature-name
    ```
-4. Open a Pull Request on GitHub
+4. Open a pull request to submit your changes.

 ---